Cain risks deeper crisis over harassment claims

 'SMEAR CAMPAIGN'

-The crisis could damage Cain, particularly in Iowa, where evangelical voters play a dominant role.
+The crisis has the potential to damage Cain, particularly in Iowa, where evangelical voters play a dominant role.
 Iowa holds the first U.S. nominating contest on January 3.

 But Iowa Governor Terry Branstad said he did not think the accusations would hurt Cain in his state.